TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

-_FEATURE_ custom code modules

-The modules become file dependencies, so ModelParameters needs to know about this.

-Each module will be loaded during solver init, then have an initialization function called.
-(This should be a standard name, like `initialize_module_globals`.)
-This function accepts a dictionary, and sets global module variables.

-Now, appropriate functions within the module can be called with standard arguments.
-That means we need to know those function names, associated with the location where they will be called, so we know what arguments they should accept.

-So we have a list of particular customizations we are allowed:
-  - reaction rate functions
-  - data extraction functions
-  - solver customization?

-We need to know which modules are which.
-And, maybe I want more than one such module loaded.
-For example, for data extractions.
-That way the customization modules can be reusable.
-The same could be true of reaction functions.
-A general function that was just the product of the rates could be used repeatedly.
-And, for solver customization, maybe you have more than one such function you want to run.

-So, we need:
-  - all the customization modules in a list, or dictionary of some kind maybe this could be the dictionary of initialization arguments, except that some modules don't need them maybe just use `null` if you don't need the module initialized
-  - a way to figure out what module a particular function is in
-  - initialization dictionaries for each module (probably in a dictionary by module name)
-  - a mapping of call points to functions, which has a structure determined by the call point (e.g. for reactions it is in the reaction_info) (for extraction functions, it's probably just a list somewhere)

-How about a new ModelParameters attribute, `customizations`:
-- initializations: a dictionary of module names to initialization arguments dictionaries
-- methods: a dictionary of method name to (module name, function name) pairs
-- extra: a dictionary of extra attributes assigned to the solver

-The function names are registered by assigning methods to the solver class.
-That means all custom functions will receive the solver as their first argument, which could be handy.
-The modules still might need global variables, since the solver itself might not have all the parameters they need.
-We could either assign MethodType attributes to the instance during init, or we could modify the class definition itself, prior to init.
-The former is easier, but considered bad design.
-I think it's the simplest approach in this case, though.

-_FEATURE_ customization functions called within solver init.
-For example, this could be a way to do boundary conditions that require expressions.

 _FEATURE_ parametric definition of mesh locations

 There is some awkwardness in that buildgeom needs to put the location of this file into the .geo file.